jbante/FM-LocationKit/README.md

 The "Get Current Location" script parses the result of the LocationValues function into separate variables, and checks whether the result is cached from a previous location fix.

+### Set Preferred Navigation App

+The Location Kit module includes scripts for launching other iOS apps for providing turn-by-turn directions to a destination.
+The "Set Preferred Navigation App" script sets which app will be used by the "Start Navigation" script during a user session, so that users with different installed apps can be accommodated.

-### Start Navigation in Apple Maps
+### Start Navigation

-The "Start Navigation in Apple Maps" script launches the Apple Maps app on iOS to start navigation to a location.
+The "Start Navigation" script launches the preferred navigation app on iOS to start navigation to a location.
 The location can be specified by address or coordinates (latitude and longitude).

-### Start Navigation in Google Maps

-The "Start Navigation in Apple Maps" script launches the [Google Maps](https://itunes.apple.com/us/app/google-maps/id585027354?mt=8&uo=4) app on iOS to start navigation to a location.
-The location can be specified by address or coordinates (latitude and longitude).

-### Start Navigation in Navigon

-The "Start Navigation in Navigon" script launches the [Navigon](https://itunes.apple.com/us/app/navigon-north-america/id321506742?mt=8&uo=4) app on iOS to start navigation to a location.
-The location can be specified by address or coordinates (latitude and longitude).

-### Start Navigation in Waze

-The "Start Navigation in Waze" script launches the [Waze](https://itunes.apple.com/us/app/waze-social-gps-maps-traffic/id323229106?mt=8&uo=4) app on iOS to start navigation to a location.
-The location can be specified by address or coordinates (latitude and longitude).
-Waze does not support automatically starting navigation when the destination is specified by address, only for coordinates.
+Some apps offer options that others do not.
+Navigon accepts a "name" parameter, and Google Maps accepts a "directionsMode" parameter, for example.

 ## Custom Functions